hgrf/racine/README.md

     $ sudo start msm
     $ sudo service nginx restart

+If you use upstart, for systemd type:

+    $ sudo systemctl start msm
+    $ sudo systemctl restart nginx

 The server will now automatically - i.e. also after a reboot - be available on localhost.